maniospas/Blombly/docs/index.md

 features on reasoning about your code:

 !!! tip
-    You can reason about struct state only while its methods run;
+    You can reason about the state of structs only while their methods run;
     consider all non-final data and called methods of other structs to be volatile.